varunbhoopalam/versioned-values/README.md

 ## Motivation

 Living a principle centered life gives someone the tools to act pro-actively, rather than re-actively, to life. to adhere to our principles and give distance to emotional decisions that may not be in line with our principles.
 Principle-centered decisions are made from a different perspective based on intrinsic values that don't change.
-What may change is our understanding of our principles, our values.
+What may change is our understanding of our principles which we define here as our values.

+### Principle Value Hierarchy example

+example

+### Learn more

+- link 1
+- link 2

 ## Installation
 1. Install Ruby